aureliowozhiak/aureliowozhiak/README.md

   - 📗 Math for Machine Learning
   - 📕 Data visualization
   - 📘 Python for Data Science
+  - 💻 Engineering and Data Infrastructure

-- 💬 Ask me about math and science
+- 💬 Ask me about math, science, games and more 😄

 Know my [LinkedIn](https://www.linkedin.com/in/aureliowozhiak/)